werfyg/astar-docs/docs/user-guides/xc-swap.md

 # Swap Cross-Chain Assets from Major EVM Chains to Astar

-In this tutorial, we will guide you through the process for making a cross-chain swap from at least 12 EVM chains to Astar.
+This tutorial will guide you through the process for making a cross-chain swap from at least 12 EVM chains to Astar.

 ## Visit XY Finance’s X swap page